Learn the basics about the integration of AskCody with your organization's Microsoft Exchange environment

-AskCody only process data in calendar mailboxes and the Exchange data points listed above.
+AskCody only processes data in calendar mailboxes and the Exchange data points listed above.
 AskCody does not access personal mailboxes or personal emails.

-Access to this data in further controlled in Data Processing Agreements between AskCody and the Customer.
+Access to this data is further controlled in Data Processing Agreements between AskCody and the Customer.

 Setting up booking policies and scheduling permissions to comply with business policies and procedures